flaviostutz/rullerjs/README.md

 A client for change detection of feature flags for Ruller

-See a very simple demo at https://youtu.be/ScWwz1zUasI
+See a basic demo at https://youtu.be/y7fLrfypvzU

 ## Usage